 Duluth's Spirit Mountain also offers views of the great lake as you descend the hills, and three full-service hotels provide comfortable winter lodging within a mile of the mountain.
 Skiers also can take advantage of the restaurants and night life available throughout Duluth.

 If you're heading to the Iron Range, visit Giants Ridge Golf and Ski Resort in Biwabik, where you can stay at the ski-out-the-door lodge at the base of the hill.
 Guests can indulge themselves with all the amenities, including a crackling fireplace and cozy hot tub in their suites.
 Other popular downhill ski destinations around Minnesota include Andes Tower Hills in Alexandria, Powder Ridge Ski and Snowboard Area in Kimball and Ski Gull in Brainerd.

-New in 2014, Detroit Mountain Recreation Area features 15 downhill ski runs, a terrain park, cross-country ski trails and a tubing hill.
+Detroit Mountain Recreation Area features 15 downhill ski runs, a terrain park, cross-country ski trails and a tubing hill.
 A year-round destination, when there's no snow on the ground, the trails are open for hiking, mountain biking and birding.